Lingyin Temple: History

 According to tradition, the monastery was founded in 328 AD during the Eastern Jin dynasty (266–420) by an Indian monk, named Huili in Chinese.
 From its inception, Lingyin was a famous monastery in the Jiangnan region.
-At its peak under the Wuyue Kingdom (907–978), the temple boasted nine multi-story buildings, 18 pavilions, 72 halls, more than 1300 dormitory rooms, inhabited by more than 3000 monks.
+At its peak under the Wuyue Kingdom (907–978), the temple boasted 18 pavilions, 72 halls, more than 1300 dormitory rooms, inhabited by more than 3000 monks.
 Many of the rich Buddhist carvings in the Feilai Feng grottos and surrounding mountains also date from this era.

-During the later Southern Song dynasty (1127–1279), the monastery was regarded as one of the ten most important temples of the Chan sect in the Jiangnan region.
+During the Southern Song (1127–1279), the monastery was regarded as one of the ten most important temples of the Chan sect in the Jiangnan region.
 However, its prominence has not saved the temple from marauders.
 It has been rebuilt no less than sixteen times since then.
 While certain existing buildings date from previous Chinese dynasties, much of the current buildings are modern restorations from the late Qing (1644–1911) period.

-During the Cultural Revolution, the temple and grounds suffered some damage at the hands of red guards but the students of Zhejiang University tried to protect the temple.
-The temple managed to avoid large scale destruction partly because of the instructions of Premier Zhou Enlai.
+Over the course of the Cultural Revolution, the temple and grounds suffered damage from Hangzhou's Red Guards but the planned destruction of the temple in 1966 was successfully stopped by locals and students from Zhejiang University, who had been shocked and galvanized by the Guards' ransacking of the patriotic general Yue Fei's tomb.
+Subsequently, the temple was offered a measure of protection by direct instructions from Premier Zhou Enlai.

 Today the temple is thriving as a destination for both pilgrims and tourists.
 It is regarded as one of the wealthiest monasteries in China, and regular pilgrims have included former paramount leader Deng Xiaoping.

 Surroundings

-The Wuling Mountains area is a major centre of Chan Buddhism in south-eastern China.
+The Wuling Mountains are a renowned site for Chan Buddhism in Southern China.
 A number of smaller temples are also located in the area.
 Today, Lingyin and the surrounding areas are marketed as the Lingyin-Feilai Feng Scenic Area, with ticketed admission.
 Visitors enter from a screen wall marked with a four character inscription "the Western Heaven is within reach" (咫尺西天 (zhíchǐ Xītiān, Western Heaven is between 0.8 and one foot away)).
 Proceeding down the road from the entrance, the visitor first sees Feilai Feng on the left, then Lingyin Hill on the right.
 The entire scenic area is dotted with historic buildings and artwork, including pagodas, pavilions, bridges, and statues.
 The largest stone pagoda is located near the entrance.
 Called Elder Li's Pagoda (理公塔), it houses the ashes of Huili.